cdfoundation/cdf-landscape/README.md

 [Directions](https://github.com/cncf/landscapeapp/blob/master/README.md#logos) on how to conform to landscape SVG requirements.

+## Additional Detailed Instructions

+The [above directions](https://github.com/cdfoundation/cdf-landscape#new-entries) should cover most cases for new entries.
+However, if you have errors or complications, such as with the Crunchbase URL, please see [additional detailed instructions here](https://github.com/cncf/landscapeapp/blob/master/README.md).

 ## Installation

 To edit the landscape, it's not necessary to install and run the app locally.